icewatch-io/Icebox/README.md

 Have Snowdog alert on new DHCP leases, giving admins a head start and an IP address to investigate when new devices join the network.

-### Ice Watch

-Have Icebox pull its config from the cloud and report alarm triggers to the cloud.
-Have the cloud send alerts.

 ### Ice Shelf

-Open a remote shell into your Iceboxes using Ice Watch -- a foothold of sorts.
+Open a remote shell into your Iceboxes using Icewatch -- a foothold of sorts.

 ### Signals Intelligence

-If installed on a Raspberry Pi or similar device, Icebox should have access to Bluetooth and Wireless chips.
+If installed on a Raspberry Pi or similar device, Icebox should have access to Bluetooth and Wireless chipsets.
 These could be used by Icebox to monitor for and alert on signal sources.
 This could allow detection of a phone or laptop within the physical vicinity of the Icebox without the device needing to probe the Icebox or join the protected network.

 Such alarms could say: